Roman ruins in Zadar

 6. Drive inland to Plitvice Lakes National Park

-Depending on the time you have allowed yourself to see Croatia, it is worthwhile to visit one or more of the must-see Croatian National Parks.
+Depending on the time you have allowed yourself to see Croatia, visiting one or more of the must-see Croatian National Parks is worthwhile.

 Plitvice Lakes National Park is the highest-rated and immensely enjoyable day out, walking and viewing the many lakes and stunning waterfalls.